 I learnt the importance of capturing the now.
 The everyday.
 The people we love – together.

-In 2020, I’m so grateful for the opportunities people give me to capture their memories.
+I’m so grateful for the opportunities people give me to capture their memories.

 When I’m not photographing, I’m spending time with my partner and our dog Felix.
 We both love to travel, visit new restaurants, and photograph the natural world.